The-Smackers/AWPtimizr/README.md

 - **System**: Leaner, snappier—7800X3D/4080 Super approved.

 ## Why?
+Tweaks based on this video https://www.youtube.com/watch?v=qG7C4W-EQl4 by https://www.youtube.com/@KEROVSKI_.
-Grew from my TerminalTanks setup—gaming, coding, and planted tanks.
-Pair with FancyZones for window snaps and PowerToys Workspaces for one-click launches (MPC-HC auto-play baked in).
-For fish nerds and frame chasers.
+Need for this repo grew from my TerminalTanks setup; gaming, coding, plants, and planted tanks.
+Pair Win 11 with Powertoys running FancyZones for window snaps and Workspaces for one-click launches (MPC-HC auto-play baked in).
+For CS2 enjoyers, voyeurs, fish nerds and frame chasers.

 ## Contribute
 Bugs?
 PRs welcome—fork it, tweak it, share it.